groff_man_style(7) — Linux manual page

 However, use of roff requests (apart from the empty request “.”)

-risks poor rendering when your page is processed by tools other
+risks poor rendering when your page is processed by non-roff

-than roff formatters that attempt to interpret page sources.
+formatters that attempt to interpret page sources.
+(Historically,

-(Historically, this was commonly attempted for HTML conversion.)
+this was commonly attempted for HTML conversion.)
+Requests may

-hold in an HTML environment.
-Many of these programs don't
+make assumptions that do not hold in an HTML environment.
+Many of

-interpret the full roff language (let alone extensions): they may
+these programs don't interpret the full roff language (let alone

-be incapable of handling numeric expressions, control structures,
+extensions): they may be incapable of handling numeric

-It is wise to quote multi-word section and subsection headings;
+The wise man author quotes multi-word section and subsection

 alternation macros.